Back to top

 Downy Mildew of Basil

 Downy mildew of basil is caused by the oomycete Peronospora belbahrii.
 The disease was first reported on basil in Uganda in 1930, but did not attract international attention until it appeared in several new locations; Italy (2003), France (2004) South Africa (2005), Iran (2006) United States (Florida, 2007) and Argentina (2008).
 During 2008 and 2009, the disease occurred throughout the east coast in epidemic proportions both in the field and in greenhouses.
-Considerable economic losses occurred in Massachusetts during that time and we anticipate basil downy mildew will be a major disease of basil in the US in the foreseeable future.
-Long distance transport from FL to MA might be explained by aerial dispersal of spores but rapid transcontinental transport probably occurred via infested seed sold internationally.
-Although the downy mildew pathogen has been detected in basil seed, seed transmission is probably a rare event.
-Air-borne dissemination from infected plants is more likely.
+Considerable economic losses occurred in Massachusetts during that time.

 Signs and Symptoms

 Leaf yellowing is often the first symptom of basil downy mildew.
-Yellowed areas are usually bordered by leaf veins.
-When spores are produced, a characteristic fuzzy, dark gray to purple growth on the underside of the leaves is evident.
-Sporulation on the upper surfaces of leaves may be seen in severe cases.
-Symptoms of downy mildew on basil can easily be mistaken for a nutritional deficiency.
-The fuzzy growth of spores on the underside of the leaf may look as if soil had been splashed onto the leaf under-surface.
+Yellow areas are typically bordered by leaf veins.
+This may at first be mistaken for nutrient deficiency.
+When sporangia (spores) are produced, a characteristic fuzzy, dark gray to purple growth on the underside of the leaves is evident.
+Sporulation on the upper surfaces of leaves may also be seen in severe cases.
+The fuzzy growth of sporangia on the underside of the leaf may look as if soil had been splashed onto the leaf under-surface.

 Disease Cycle

-Spores are produced in darkness before sunrise.
+Sporangia are produced in darkness before sunrise.
 Sporulation occurs at 50-78°F and >85% relative humidity (RH).
-Spores are borne at the ends of tiny tree-like structures called sporangiophores which grow out of the stomata.
-The spores are dispersed by wind and splashing water.
-On wet leaves at temperatures from 41 to 83°F, spores germinate within 2 hours and infect plant tissue within 4 hours.
+The pathogen requires at least 7 hours of darkness to produce sporangia.
+The sporangia are borne at the ends of tiny tree-like structures called sporangiophores which grow out of the stomata.
+The sporangia are dispersed by wind and splashing water.
+On wet leaves at temperatures from 41 to 83°F, sporangia germinate within 2 hours and infect plant tissue within 4 hours.
 Five to 10 days may elapse between infection and the appearance of symptoms; the duration of the latency period depends upon temperature and light exposure.
 Basil downy mildew is unable to survive winter temperatures in the northeastern US.

 Cultural Management